-If you need the Cray Graph Engine (CGE) to perform inferencing on your data, ensure that a valid rules.txt file exists in the directory containing your data.
+If the Cray Graph Engine (CGE) is needed to perform inferencing on data, ensure that a valid rules.txt file exists in the directory containing the data.

-The instructions listed below can be used to create a database and execute queries and/or updates on the database once it has been built.
+The following instructions can be used to create a database and execute queries and/or updates on the database once it has been built.

-- 1. If your data is not in RDF format, convert your data to RDF using the tools mentioned in Converting Data to RDF Triples. - 2.
-If your RDF data resides in a single file, save/rename that file to dataset.nt or dataset.nq.
+- 1. If the data is not in RDF format, convert the data to RDF. - 2.
+If the RDF data resides in a single file, save/rename that file to dataset.nt or dataset.nq.
 This is required because CGE accepts ONLY files in .nt or .nq formats as input.
-All other formats should be converted to either .nt or .nq (including .rdf.
-On the other hand, if you data resides in more than one file, create a graph.info file and add the names of your RDF file to that file.
-An example of the graph.info file is shown in Building the Internal Representation. - 3.
-Build the database using the cge-launch command as shown below:
+All other formats should be converted to either .nt or .nq (including .rdf).
+On the other hand, if the data resides in more than one file, create a graph.info file and add the names of the RDF file to that file.

-'''
+3. Build the database using the cge-launch command as shown below:

-$ cge-launch -o pathtoResultsDir -d path -l logfile
+\$ cge-launch -o pathtoResultsDir -d path -l logfile

-'''

-In the above statement, pathtoResultsDir is used as an example for the path to the directory that will contain the results of queries and/or updates, path is used as an example for the path to the database directory and logfile is used as an example for the log file that will contain the command and server output.

-NOTE: pathtoResultsDir MUST be a directory and MUST contain either a triples or quads file.
+In the above statement, pathtoResultsDir is used as an example for the path to the directory that will contain the results of queries and/or updates. path is used as an example for the path to the database directory and logfile is used as an example for the log file that will contain the command and server output. pathtoResultsDir MUST be a directory and MUST contain either a triples or quads file.
 These files must be named dataset.nt or dataset.nq respectively.
 For more information, see the cge-launch(1) man page.